PNNL-Comp-Mass-Spec/Fasta-File-Splitter/Readme.md

 ## Syntax
 ```
-FastaFileSplitter.exe /I:SourceFastaFile [/O:OutputFolderPath]
+FastaFileSplitter.exe /I:SourceFastaFile [/O:OutputDirectoryPath]
  [/N:SplitCount] [/P:ParameterFilePath]
- [/S:[MaxLevel]] [/A:AlternateOutputFolderPath] [/R] [/L]
+ [/S:[MaxLevel]] [/A:AlternateOutputDirectoryPath] [/R] [/L]
 ```

 The input file path can contain the wildcard character * and should point to a fasta file.
-The output folder switch is optional.
-If omitted, the output file will be created in the same folder as the input file.
+The output directory switch is optional.
+If omitted, the output file will be created in the same directory as the input file.

 Use /N to define the number of parts to split the input file into.

 The parameter file path is optional.
 If included, it should point to a valid XML parameter file.

-Use /S to process all valid files in the input folder and subfolders.
-Include a number after /S (like /S:2) to limit the level of subfolders to examine.
-When using /S, you can redirect the output of the results using /A. When using /S, you can use /R to re-create the input folder hierarchy in the alternate output folder (if defined).
+Use /S to process all valid files in the input directory and subdirectories.
+Include a number after /S (like /S:2) to limit the level of subdirectories to examine.
+When using /S, you can redirect the output of the results using /A. When using /S, you can use /R to re-create the input directory hierarchy in the alternate output directory (if defined).

 Use /L to log messages to a file.